-Abstract of the contribution: This contribution introduces a new key Issue on the need for Context Awareness within the NextGen core.
+Abstract of the contribution: This contribution introduces the need for Context Awareness within the NextGen core.

 Introduction

 Context information is used in today’s networks for the optimization of Network Functions (NF) within e.g., SGWs or PGWs.
 However this information is usually handled by the different NFs in a non-consolidated way, i.e. by making use of different reference points and is handled in different semantics.